cloudmesh-book/book-latex-2018/cloud-technologies/all.md

-ZHT can be described as `` a zero-hop distributed hash table'' [@datasys].
+ZHT can be described as

+> `` a zero-hop distributed hash table'' [@datasys].

 Distributed hash tables effectively break a hash table up and assign different nodes responsibility for managing different pieces of the larger hash table [@wiley].
 To retrieve a value in a distributed hash table, one needs to find the node that is responsible for the managing the key value pair of interest [@wiley].
 In general, every node that is a part of the distributed hash table has a reference to the closest two nodes in the node list [@wiley].
 In a ZHT, however, every node contains information concerning the location of every other node [@Li].
+Through this approach, ZHT aims to provide

+> `` high availability, good fault tolerance, high throughput, and low
+> latencies, at extreme scales of millions of nodes'' [@Li].

+Some of
-Through this approach, ZHT aims to provide `` high availability, good fault tolerance, high throughput, and low latencies, at extreme scales of millions of nodes'' [@Li].
-Some of the defining characteristics of ZHT are that it is light-weight, allows nodes to join and leave dynamically, and utilizes replication to obtain fault tolerance among others [@Li].
+the defining characteristics of ZHT are that it is light-weight, allows nodes to join and leave dynamically, and utilizes replication to obtain fault tolerance among others [@Li].

-# Berkeley DB -o-
+# Berkeley DB :o:

 |          |                 |